 Carrie joined the Foundations’ staff in 2014.
 She previously served as Executive Director of the Southeast Region for CARE USA, and has 10 years of experience working in development in the higher education sector.
 Carrie graduated magna cum laude from Duke University with a B.A. degree in history and received an M.A. degree from St. John’s College.

 Stephanie joined the Foundations’ staff in 2020.
 She previously served as Executive Assistant and Office Manager of the Grady Health Foundation, and has over 30 years of experience working in administration at SunTrust Banks.
 Stephanie earned her Associate of Applied Science degree from Clayton State University.

 P. Russell Hardin

-Russ joined the Foundations’ staff as Secretary in 1988, became Treasurer in 1989, Vice President in 1994, and President in 2006.
+Russ joined the Foundations’ staff as Secretary in 1988, became Treasurer in 1989, Vice President in 1994 and President in 2006.
 Prior to joining the Foundations, Russ practiced law with King & Spalding and was associated with the Robinson-Humphrey Company.
-He currently serves as Chairman of the Foundation Center, trustee of Northwestern Mutual, and director of the Genuine Parts Company and the Commerce Club of Atlanta.
-He is a former board chair of the Southeastern Council of Foundations.
+He currently serves as a trustee of the Northwestern Mutual Life Insurance Company and as a director of the Genuine Parts Company and the Truist Atlanta Advisory Council.
+He is the former board chair of Candid and the Southeastern Council of Foundations.
 Russ received his B.A. degree with high distinction from the University of Virginia in 1979, and his J.D. degree with honors from Duke University School of Law in 1982.